shynome/Phoenix-Tutorial/07-recipe/03-recipe-controller.md

 Compiling 1 file (.ex) ................................

-  1) test user should not allowed to show recipe of other people (TvRecipe.RecipeControllerTest) test/controllers/recipe_controller_test.exs:105 expected error to be sent as 404 status, but response sent 200 without error
+  1) test user should not allowed to show recipe of other people (TvRecipeWeb.RecipeControllerTest) test/controllers/recipe_controller_test.exs:105 expected error to be sent as 404 status, but response sent 200 without error
      stacktrace: